 We are taking advantage of U.S. Securities and Exchange Commission ("SEC") rules that allow us to deliver proxy materials to our shareholders on the Internet.
 Under these rules, on April 4, 2025, we mailed our shareholders a Notice of Internet Availability of Proxy Materials containing instructions on how to access our proxy materials, including this Proxy Statement and our Annual Report on Form 10-K for the fiscal year ended December 28, 2024 ("Fiscal Year 2024").
 The Notice of Internet Availability of Proxy Materials also provides instructions on how to vote over the Internet, by mail or by telephone.
-If you received a printed copy of the proxy materials unless you specifically request these materials.
+If you received a Notice of Internet Availability of Proxy Materials by mail, you will not receive a printed copy of the proxy materials unless you specifically request these materials.